Michael Harris II Player Props: Braves vs. Brewers

 Michael Harris II At The Plate

-- Harris II enters this game on a five-game hitting streak.
-In his last outings, he's hitting .389.
+- Harris II enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .375.

-- Harris II has driven home a run in 18 games this season (24.3%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on three occasions..
+- Harris II has had an RBI in 18 games this year (24.0%), including six multi-RBI outings (8.0%).
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 34.7% of his games this year, with more than one run scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.